shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Q&A.md

 6. Note
    - **A customer gateway** is required for the VPN connection to be established.
 A customer gateway device is set up and configured in the customer's data center.
-   - **API Gateway** is a fully managed service for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+   - **A API Gateway** is a fully managed service for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the front door for applications to use to access data, business logic, or functionality from backend services.
 However, API Gateway is not necessary for the implementation of a VPN connection.
-   - A virtual private gateway is attached to a VPC to create a site-to-site VPN connection on AWS.
+   - **A virtual private gateway** is attached to a VPC to create a site-to-site VPN connection on AWS.
 You can accept private encrypted network traffic from an on-premises data center into your VPC without the need to traverse the open public internet.
-   - A **NAT gateway provides a way for private Amazon EC2 instances to send requests to the internet.** A NAT gateway **does not give you the ability to create an encrypted site-to-site VPN connection.**
+   - **A NAT gateway** provides a way for private Amazon EC2 instances to send requests to the internet.
+A NAT gateway **does not give you the ability to create an encrypted site-to-site VPN connection.**

 7. Note
    - https://docs.aws.amazon.com/elasticloadbalancing/latest/application/sticky-sessions.html